-The government has recently announced that from 6th April 2028, the normal minimum pension age will increase from 55 to 57.
+The government has recently announced that from 6th April 2028, the minimum pension age increases to 57.
 The NMPA is the earliest age you can exercise your pension options,apart from ill health and some occupations.
 Taking benefits before these dates could mean tax penalties.

 The government issued a consultation in 2014.
 The aim was to review the age retirees could access benefits.
 The impact of people living longer was a big factor.
 The government wanted to ensure people saved privately into pensions for a more secure retirement.